tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 When the notebook is *executed* (either cell-by-cell or with menu *Cell -> Run All*) the *kernel* performs the computation and produces the results.
 Depending on the type of computations, the *kernel* may consume significant CPU and RAM.
-Note that the RAM is not released until the kernel is shut-down.
+Note that the RAM is not released until the *kernel* is shut-down.

 To shut-down the kernel **is not sufficient to close the tab** where the notebook is.
 You have to use the menu *File -> Close and Halt*.
-Alternatively, the *Notebook Dashboard* highlights notebooks with running kernels and allows to shut them dowm.
+Alternatively, the :ref:`dashboard` highlights notebooks with running kernels and allows to shut them dowm.